alecia-taylor/Guessing-Game/README.md

 # 🎯 Number Guessing Game

-A simple and fun number guessing game built with Python.
-The user has a limited number of attempts to guess a randomly generated number within a given range.
+A simple and fun number guessing game.
+The user has a limited number of attempts to guess a randomly generated number within the given range.
 Helpful hints guide the user after each guess.

 ## 🚀 Features